Determination of the Relationship Between Biodiversity and Trophic Status of Wahiawa Reservoir

 Recent advancement of molecular tools, such as 16/18s RNA gene-based clone library or community fingerprinting, has enabled cultivation-independent survey of microbial species biodiversity.
 The molecular biodiversity, i.e. the estimated microbial species richness and evenness, is directly influenced by the interactions between biotic and abiotic factors, therefore theoretically directly relating to eutrophication.
 So far, a few works have been done to use molecular tools to study the microbial community in waterbodies with different tropic states, but little has been documented as to how change of trophic state affect the biodiversity, and vice versa.

-The proposed project is an essential part of the concerted effort by the Pls in adopting modern molecular tools in water resource management.
-We seek to understand the causal relationships between nutrient loadings and biological responses.
-The traditional approaches that characterize the biological responses (i.e. Chl-a and DDO) will be compared with the biodiversity-based molecular approaches.
-We believe that the molecular approaches, due to their capability of assessing the biological response at individual species level, would be more sensitive than the traditional overall parameters and more predictive because of the improved understanding of the microbial population dynamics.
+The project was an essential part of the concerted effort by the Pls in adopting modern molecular tools in water resource management.
+We sought to understand the causal relationships between nutrient loadings and biological responses.
+The traditional approaches that characterize the biological responses (i.e. Chl-a and DDO) were compared with the biodiversity-based molecular approaches.
+We believed that the molecular approaches, due to their capability of assessing the biological response at individual species level, would be more sensitive than the traditional overall parameters and more predictive because of the improved understanding of the microbial population dynamics.

-Objective 1: Investigate the relationship between trophic status and microbial biodiversity.
+Objective 1: Investigating the relationship between trophic status and microbial biodiversity.

-The working hypothesis for this objective is that the eutrophication process, i.e. transition from oligotrophic to eutrophic and to hypertrophic, corresponds to decrease in microbial biodiversity.
-This will be carried out in laboratory microcosms where eutrophication will be artificially stimulated.
+The working hypothesis for this objective was that the eutrophication process, i.e. transition from oligotrophic to eutrophic and to hypertrophic, corresponds to decrease in microbial biodiversity.
+This was carried out in laboratory microcosms where eutrophication was artificially stimulated.

-The field investigation is designed to corroborate and extend Objective 1.
+The field investigation was designed to corroborate and extend Objective 1.
 The laboratory-stimulated trophic transition is one-dimensional, whereas under field conditions, factors from different levels play together.
-This field monitoring will also provide important information about the population dynamics and stress responses of the microbial communities at the Wahiawa Reservoir.
+This field monitoring also provided important information about the population dynamics and stress responses of the microbial communities at the Wahiawa Reservoir.